contao/docs-archive/api/hooks/compileArticle.md

 # compileArticle

 The `compileArticle` hook is triggered after the article module has been compiled.
 It passes the template object, the module configuration, and the module object as arguments and does not expect a return value.
 It can be used e.g. to add additional data to the template.

-> **Tag** It is available from version 3.5.0.
+> **Tag** Available from version 3.5.0.

 ## Parameters